Charles S. Venable: Personal life

 Following the war, Venable resumed his career as an educator.
 During a visit to Prussia, he was invited to the castle of Heros von Borcke, the former aide-de-camp to General J.E.B.
 Stuart.

 Venable died in Charlottesville in 1900.
 He was buried at the University of Virginia Cemetery in Charlottesville.

 Legacy

 Venable Elementary School opened in 1925 near the University of Virginia.
-In December 2022, the Charlottesville City Public Schools Naming of Facilities Committee recommended changing the school name to Trailblazers Elementary.
+In December 2022, the Charlottesville City Public Schools Naming of Facilities Committee recommended changing the school name to Trailblazer Elementary.
+In September 2024, the name was officially changed.